Proportional fonts in Emacs

 This sort of alignment convention is found in many languages.
 For instance it pervasive in lisps.
 In some languages, such as Haskell, it is even meaningful for the compiler.
 So it must be taken care of.
 Fortunately, there is an solution to this issue.
 It suffices to set the width of space characters belonging to the indentation to be the same as the width of the character directly above them, like so:

-It is possible to implement this because Emacs provides means to query the pixel size of displayed characters.
-Yay!
-Some further complication happens because indentation is sometimes implemented by tabulation characters.
-The solution is to treat each tabulation character as the number of spaces that it would stand for in a monospace context.
+It is possible to implement this as a package, because Emacs provides means to query the pixel size of displayed characters.
+Some further complications happen because indentation is sometimes implemented by tabulation characters.
+The solution is to treat each tabulation character as the spaces that it would stand for in a monospace context.

-This idea was proposed and implemented by Scott Messick I added support for tabs, optimized it and added support for indentation guides, resulting in the elastic-modes package.
-This package also supports tabular alignment, and can also be configured to show indentation guides.
+This idea was proposed and implemented by Scott Messick.
+I added support for tabs, optimized it and added support for indentation guides, resulting in the elastic-modes package.
+This package also supports tabular alignment, discussed below.

 Tabular alignment

-The second kind of alignment is tables, such as:
+The second kind of alignment is constituted of table-like pieces of code, such as:

 some_variable = value1